Scalar field dark matter with a cosh potential, revisited: Self-gravitating objects

 where $U$ is the Newtonian gravitational potential.
 If $\Lambda_g =0$, we recover from Eqs.~\eqref{eq:GPP} the well-known Schrodinger-Poisson (SP) system that has been the standard workhorse to study the formation of large scale structure in SFDM models (eg~\citep{Schive2014,Hwang2009,Veltmaat2016,Veltmaat2018,Mocz2017}).

 The GPP system~\eqref{eq:GPP} is invariant under the following scaling symmetry,

 where $\alpha$ is an arbitrary parameter.
 This somehow eases the numerical effort to find the equilibrium configurations of the GPP system if we can choose an appropriate value for the scaling parameter $\alpha$.
 The usual choice in the non-interacting case ($\Lambda_g =0$) is $\alpha = |\psi_c|^{-1/2}$, so that the rescaled wavefunction can simply have a central value of order unity, $\hat{\psi}_c =1$~\citep{Guzman2004a}.
-This cannot be done anymore in the interacting case, and then the most sensible choice is to use instead the strength parameter to unity so that $\alpha = \Lambda^{-1/2}_g$.
-After this, there is not any further scaling available for Eqs.~\eqref{eq:GPP} to ease the numerical analysis.
+This cannot be done anymore in the interacting case, and then the most sensible choice is to use instead the strength parameter to rescale the solutions, so that $\alpha = \Lambda^{-1/2}_g$, which is equivalent to set $ \hat{\Lambda}_g =1$.
+After this, there is not any further scaling available for Eqs.~\eqref{eq:GPP} to ease the numerical analysis, and then one has but to consider solutions case by case for different central values of the wavefunction $\hat{\psi}_c$.

 Of particular interest here are the so-called equilibrium configurations of the GPP system, which are stationary, spherically symmetric, solutions of the wave function in the form $\psi(t,r) = \varphi(r) e^{-i\sigma t}$, where $\sigma$ is a constant parameter.
 Upon substitution of the foregoing ansatz in Eqs.~\eqref{eq:GPP}, the resultant system of equations is